What It Time-to-Value? +How to Decrease TTV (2023)

 DAPs help your team as well.
 Customer success teams spend 60% of their time ensuring a smooth onboarding process, facilitating end-user adoption, and reducing churn.
-A digital adoption platform reduces the support tickets they have to deal with so they can focus on more proactive efforts to increase customer satisfaction and retention.
+A digital adoption platform reduces the support tickets they have to deal with so they can focus on more proactive customer service efforts to increase satisfaction and retention.

 Another way to decrease time to value for your customers is to have a dedicated employee who is responsible for pointing out features the consumer might find helpful.

 Proposify, a business proposal software, has a dedicated customer success team.
-Their CSMs act as an inside adviser to their customers, showing them how Proposify’s software can solve their business problems.
+Their CSMs act as inside advisers to their customers, showing them how Proposify’s software can solve their business problems.
 Managers even consult with the product team about what new features to add.
 They can then go back to the customer and show them a new feature added specifically to take care of a customer’s problem.

 If you find a particular point in the onboarding flow that multiple users have trouble with, you can address the issue and prevent future customers from experiencing it.
 Track search queries in the knowledge base to see if many people are asking the same questions.
 Then, you can fix the root cause of user concerns instead of just addressing support tickets one by one.

 Patreon, a platform where fans can pay creators for content, uses Amplitude to track and analyze subscriber behavior.
 They watched how potential subscribers moved through the sales funnel and identified several features that increased conversion rates.
-By implementing these, such as making checkout more secure, Patreon doubled their subscriber conversion rate.
+By implementing these, such as making checkout more secure, Patreon doubled its subscriber conversion rate.

-With a shorter free trial, there is also less time for your welcome emails and support information to get lost in the customer’s inbox.
+With a shorter free trial, there is less time for your welcome emails and support information to get lost in the customer’s inbox.
 This is especially important if you offer free trials without a credit card.
 There is no penalty if the customer simply forgets they signed up.
 A short free trial will encourage them to start using the product right away, which will help them discover how it can benefit them.

 Product management software ProdPad cut their free trial from 30 days to 14.
 They based their decision on the fact that they could usually predict by day nine if the customer would stay.
-The strategy paid off: the company saw their conversion rates double.
+The strategy paid off: the company saw its conversion rates double.

 These strategies serve to show the customer how to use your product and how it can solve their business concerns.